Where the Crawdads Sing (film): Plot

 In 1969, "the manager of Western Auto", Chase Andrews is found dead in the mud, at the bottom of a 63 ft tall metal fire tower from which he had fallen.
 The muddy bog floods at high tide, destroying any tracks from the killer and no fingerprints are found in the tower.
-A rare, shell necklace, which he had been wearing on the evening of his death, is missing from his body.
+A rare shell necklace, which he had been wearing on the evening of his death, is missing from his body.
 Local pariah and marsh ecology author "Kya" Clark, is charged with first-degree murder and condemned by the provincial townspeople.
 Retired, local attorney Tom Milton visits Kya and hears her story in preparation to represent her.

 Kya's childhood begins in a North Carolina swamp shack with her four siblings in 1953.
 As their abusive alcoholic father gambles their money away, Kya's mother and older siblings flee one by one, leaving Kya alone with him until he too abandons her at the age of seven.
 She survives by selling mussels at Barkley Cove's general store, owned by Mabel and "Jumpin" Madison, who become Kya's de facto guardians.
 The townspeople revile her as the "marsh girl" and she is ostracized by the other children in the town.

-Over the years, Kya's slightly older friend Tate Walker lends her books and teaches her to read and write, while Mabel taught her to count.
+Over the years, Kya's slightly older friend Tate Walker lends her books and teaches her to read and write, while Mabel teaches her to count.
 Tate shares an interest in marsh ecology, especially avian feathers, and begin a romantic relationship until Tate leaves for college and fails to return as promised on the 4th of July.

 Five years later (in 1968), Kya begins a relationship with Chase Andrews, "the best quarterback Barkley Cove ever seen" according to deputy Purdue; he promises her marriage.
 Chase gives Kya a small, non-indigenous shell which she makes into a necklace and then gives back to him, after he curtly takes her virginity.
 Not wanting to lose the house to a developer, Kya has her marsh shells drawings and paintings published, to raise the $800 needed to pay the back-taxes on the family home.